tembo-io/website/docusaurus/blog/2023-08-16-introducing-pg-later/index.md

 You can try pg_later on [Tembo Cloud](https://cloud.tembo.io/) as part of our [Machine Learning Stack](https://tembo.io/docs/tembo-stacks/machine-learning).

-:::note Message Queue Stack
+:::note Machine Learning Stack

-[Tembo Cloud](https://cloud.tembo.io/)'s Machine Learning Stack is powered by pg_later, but also ships with Postgres configurations optimized for message queue workloads.
+[Tembo Cloud](https://cloud.tembo.io/)'s Machine Learning Stack is powered by [postgresml](https://github.com/postgresml/postgresml) and pg_later, but also ships with Postgres configurations optimized for message queue workloads.
 We also provide additional metrics and data visualizations specific to message queues.

 :::